zdodson21/c-calculator-wasm-library/README.md

 ### `calculator.wat`

-This file is provided for convenience and is generated using the [WebAssembly](https://marketplace.visualstudio.com/items?itemName=dtsvet.vscode-wasm) [Visual Studio Code](https://code.visualstudio.com/) extension.
+This file is generated from a compiled version of calculator.wasm.
+It is provided so anyone can compile the .wasm file from it without the need for emscripten.

 ---